 \textbf{Results.}\quad Figure \ref{fig:t2i-results} shows object occurrence and FID for all methods.
 The performance of sample selection methods is reported for three different values of \e{K}, which are indicated by the sizes of the points in the figure.
 A competitive algorithm should achieve a high object occurrence rate (right) and low FID (bottom), so the more the algorithm lies to the \emph{bottom-right corner}, the more competitive the algorithm is.

 There are two observations from Figure \ref{fig:t2i-results}.
 First, the sampling-based methods (represented by circles) generally significantly outperform the non-sampling-based ones (represented by crosses).
-In particular, although \textsc{Spacial-temporal} and \textsc{Attend-excite} improve object occurrence, the improvements are not as large as other sampling-based methods, and their computational costs (as shown in Appendix \ref{append:t2i}) are also high compared to the sampling-based methods.
+In particular, although \textsc{Spacial-temporal} and \textsc{Attend-excite} improve object occurrence, the improvements are not as large as other sampling-based methods, and their computational costs (as shown in Appendix \ref{append:t2i-sampling-config}) are also high or on par with the sampling-based methods.
 Second, our \textsc{PF-hybrid} is the only algorithm that simultaneously achieves high object occurrence and low FID. \textsc{Object-select} achieves a high object occurrence, but the worst FID scores.
 The other proposed method, \textsc{PF-Discriminator}, achieves a very low FID, but the object occurrence is significantly compromised, which verifies our claim that conditional discriminators tend to overlook object occurrence and focus only on image quality (Section~\ref{subsec:method1}).
 Notably, all three methods proposed in this paper, \textsc{Object-select}, \textsc{PF-discriminator} and \textsc{-hybrid} lie at the frontier of the performance trade-off, significantly outperforming the existing baselines.
 Appendix \ref{append:object-category} further shows the object occurrence for each object category, which indicates that our method is particularly beneficial on small objects with fine details.